GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 .. note::
-    As a side note, if you are going to use PyRAF regularly, for example to reduce Gemini data not yet supported in DRAGONS, you should be installing Python 2.7 **as well** in a different environment, along with the ``gemini``, ``iraf-all`` and ``pyraf-all`` conda packages.
-Do not use PyRAF from the Python 3 environment; PyRAF is very slow under Python 3.
+    As a side note, if you are going to use PyRAF regularly, for example to reduce Gemini data not yet supported in DRAGONS, you should install the ``iraf-all`` and ``pyraf-all`` conda packages as well.

-    $ conda create -n geminiconda python=2.7 iraf-all pyraf-all stsci gemini
+    $ conda create -n geminiconda python=3.7 iraf-all pyraf-all ds9 dragons

-    DRAGONS and the Recipe System do not need IRAF, PyRAF.
-Only DRAGONS v2 is compatible with Python 2.7.
+    DRAGONS and the Recipe System do not need IRAF or PyRAF, however.
 See the Gemini website for information on how to configure IRAF (|geminiiraf_link|)

 .. _configure::